RajaJaganathan/angularjs-best-practices/README.md

 * Always use bindToController when using isolate scope for directive api.

+* Always enable ng-strict-di so that minification won't surprise at last moment.

-* Always use component instead of directive when ever possible.
+* Always use component instead of directive whenever possible.
 Following sceneraio are not fit in component api, ie, DOM manipulatation, Dynamic template compilation, restrict to attrs/class

 ```javascript